Last amended and effective date: January 27, 2021.

 Directors shall serve without compensation with the exception that expenses incurred in the furtherance of he Foundation’s business are allowed to be reimbursed with documentation and prior approval according to the Reimbursement Policy.

 SECTION 3.13 Presumption of Assent

-A Director of the Foundation who is present at a meeting of the Board of Directors at which action on any corporate matter is taken shall be presumed to have assented to the action taken unless his or her dissent shall be entered in the minutes of the meeting or unless s/he shall file his or her written dissent to such action with the person acting as the Secretary of the meeting before the adjournment thereof, or shall forward such dissent to the Secretary of the Foundation immediately after the adjournment of the meeting.
+A Director of the Foundation who is present at a meeting of the Board of Directors at which action on any corporate matter is taken shall be presumed to have assented to the action taken unless their dissent shall be entered in the minutes of the meeting or unless s/he shall file their written dissent to such action with the person acting as the Secretary of the meeting before the adjournment thereof, or shall forward such dissent to the Secretary of the Foundation immediately after the adjournment of the meeting.
 Such right to dissent shall not apply to any director who voted in favor of such action.